A BIT OF HISTORY

 The property was acquired by the d’Ollières family in the middle of the 16th century and was planted for the first time with wheat, oats and grapes.
 A chronicle of the time reports that at Luminy, "there were excellent-tasting muscat grapes and vineyards which provided wine to the monks of St. Victor abbey.
 And there were many orchards: olive trees provided oil, mulberry trees formed a long alley behind the estate, and there were figs, almonds and cherries."
 A 1754 map from the General Government of Provence mentions the domain of "Luminie".

 In 1819, Madame Baudoin, d’Ollières’ widow, sold the domain to Augustin Félix Fabre for 107,000 francs.
 Thus Luminy became the property of shipowners, its destiny linked to the Marseille business expansion, and eventually to French colonial expansion.
 At that time, the property consisted of 1200 hectares.
 Two hundred of these hectares by the sea were plantable and were used for vineyards, alfalfa and grains.
 The pine forests and hills were used to raise goats and sheep.
 When Augustin Félix died in 1850, the estate was divided between his heirs and its history would thereafter become inseparable from that of the Fabre family.
 A large reservoir (5000 m3) was built to irrigate the fields, and the surrounding areas were carefully maintained and planted with cedar, chestnut, and lime trees (fragrant trees whose leaves are used for tea).
 Extensions were added to the main house to host different members of the family, but it kept its original simplicity in spite of its designation as a "château".
 Letters written between 1853 and 1864 by the wife of shipowner César Fabre to her children, Cyprien and Augustin, portray daily life in one of the biggest country estates in the Marseille region during the "belle saison".
 Historian Roland Caty reports that the family would move to the "château" for the summer at the beginning of July.
 At that time the trip was more like an expedition and was only undertaken for longer holiday periods.
 The women and children would arrive long before the men, who stayed working in the city until the end of August or later.
-The men would arrive on horseback, after a one hour trip, or with horse and carriage in an hour and a half.
+The men would arrive on horseback or with horse and carriage.
 For the children, these holiday times were paradise.

 For the Fabres, Luminy meant holiday.
 In the summer heat, the children would bathe in the pool or go on hikes with their aunt Léonie.
 They would take a mule on day trips to the inlets by the sea to pick-nick and fish for wrasse and porgies.
 For the men, this was a place where they could relax and hunt.
 There were rifles lying about everywhere.
 Rabbits, hares, thrush, partridges, and quails were abundant targets.
 Another passion of the Fabre men was horses.
 In the evening, the men enjoyed playing pool.
 Sometimes they would break the monotony with outings, such as visits to Borelli or Pastré, or organised dinners on nearby islands.
 On the 15th of August, everyone would climb the hills to watch the fireworks over Marseille.
 For the women of the house, it was not easy to organise the activities of so many people, especially without the help of more servants.
 This, among other inevitable problems due to cohabitation, made the women happy when the autumn arrived and the end of the exile, when they could return home to the city.